 - a.
 Principal Arterial: Roadways that serve high-speed and high-volume traffic over long distances.
 Access is highly controlled with a limited number of intersections, medians with infrequent openings, and no direct parcel access.
 Adjacent, existing and future, land uses shall be served by other network roadways, service roads and inter parcel connections. - b.
 Minor Arterial: Roadways that currently serve high speed and high volume traffic over medium distances.
 Access is restricted through prescribed distances between intersections, use of medians, and no or limited direct parcel access. - c.
 Collector: Roadways that serve as links between local access facilities and arterial facilities over medium-to-long distances, outside of or adjacent to subdivision developments.
-Collectors are managed to maximize the safe operation of through-movements and to distribute traffic to local access. - d.
+Collectors are managed to maximize the safe operation of through-movements and to distribute traffic to local access.
+Collector roadways are further subdivided into Major Collectors and Minor Collectors. - d.
 Local: Roadways that provide direct parcel access and deliver parcel generated trips to the collector network.